Automated Meters: Enabling You to Access Your Energy Information Anytime, Anywhere!

 A: More than 70 million automated meters have been installed nationwide, measuring electric, natural gas and water consumption.
 Dozens more companies and cities, like Midwest Energy, install more each year.
 Midwest Energy is installing Sensus iConA Gen4 electric meters on residential properties, which are the first automated meters to pass Underwriters Laboratory (UL) standards.
 Residential meters transmit data back to Midwest Energy once every four hours.

-Our Sensus meters are "point to point," meaning that the communicate directly with nearby radio towers on a dedicated frequency, unlike "mesh" technologies where meters send data back and forth with meters at nearby locations.
+Our Sensus meters are "point to point," meaning that the communicate directly with nearby radio towers on a dedicated frequency, unlike "mesh" technologies where meters send data back and forth with nearby meters.

 Automated meters give off the same kinds of radiofrequency (RF) waves as cell phones and Wi-Fi devices.
 Our meters use a 2-watt transmitter that operates in the 900MHz range.
 For perspective, many cell phones and garage door openers use 1- to 2-watt transmitters, and many CB radios utilize 4-watt transmitters.
 Given their small transmitters, and because the "duty cycle" of these meters is just a few seconds, six times a day, exposure to RF is significantly less than that of a typical cell phone, or a Wi-Fi router that continuously transmits a signal.
 The Federal Communications Commission (FCC) regulates RF emissions, and the meters Midwest Energy is installing fall well below the FCC's Power Density Exposure Limit.